 Regarding the differences in cohabitation and marriage, they discussed missing benefits because they weren’t legally married, even though they thought of themselves as married.
 They also said people treated them differently when they discovered they were unmarried.

-Recent information from the National Center for Family and Marriage Research indicates that 41 percent of cohabitors express pessimism about marriage.
-More than half (64 percent) of Gen-Xers and Millennials agree that living together before marriage may help prevent divorce.
+The National Center for Family and Marriage Research indicates that 41 percent of cohabitors express pessimism about marriage.
+More than half (64 percent) of Gen-Xers and millennials agree that living together before marriage may help prevent divorce.